 The enchantment with the launch of a new console has apparently not been lost, and the Wii U is living proof.

-Despite various issues at launch, the Wii U sold 400,000 units in its first week in the U.S. For comparison, it managed to outsell Nintendo's other hardware lineup during Black Friday week, including the Wii at 300,000 units, the 3DS at 250,000, and the DS at 275,000.
+Despite various issues at launch, around and during the black friday deals period, the Wii U sold 400,000 units in its first week in the U.S. For comparison, it managed to outsell Nintendo's other hardware lineup during Black Friday week, including the Wii at 300,000 units, the 3DS at 250,000, and the DS at 275,000.
 Unfortunately, the Wii U hasn't been able to capture the first week sales magic set by its predecessor, as half a million Wiis made it into the hands of customers opening week in 2006.

 According to Nintendo of America President Reggie Fils-Aime, the Wii U has thus so far been a sellout at retail.
 "Wii U is essentially sold out of retail and we are doing our best to continually replenish stock."